 You should ask this so you know which white goods could be included, along with any outbuildings like sheds, that the current owner may or may not be planning to take with them.
 It’s also important to know exactly where the property’s perimeter is – this isn’t always as clear as it seems on first glance.

 7) What are your favourite and least favourite things about the area?

 Asking the current owners about the neighbourhood, particularly if it’s one unfamiliar to you, is practically instinctive.
-But depending on how you ask, you may be leaving the door open for a waffly and generic answer that doesn’t tell you what you need to know.
-Homeowners looking to shift a property won’t want to give much away about the area’s less desirable traits, but by asking in this way, you prompt them to reveal a little more.
+When you ask this, you should be aware that homeowners looking to shift a property won’t want to give much away about the area’s less desirable traits, however by asking in this way, you’ll prompt them to reveal a little more.

 8) How much are the bills?